13. Paths Cross

 Again close to a full-blown meltdown, she cried, “I don’t believe you!
 I don’t believe any of this.”

-Knowing that every second was vital, but also knowing Brillo needed more than just a phone number, Kevin said, “Can you tell us anything about where he might’ve been heading?”
+Knowing that every second was vital, but also knowing Brillo needed more than just a phone number, Kevin said, “Can you at least tell me anything about where he might’ve been heading?”

-“No. He told me not to try and stop him.
-It would be bad for me if I did.
+“No. He said not to try and stop him.
+That it was bad for anyone who did.
 That I was never going to see him again, anyway.”

 Luci stopped.